Data-driven Seismic Waveform Inversion: A Study on the Robustness and Generalization: The Inversion Models

 \subsection{VelocityGAN: Data-Driven Approach}

-Different from the physics-driven methods, VelocityGAN is a data-driven method.
-It transfers the minimization process into a mapping problem.
-The parameters of $\mathbf{m}$ are directly learned from

-where $f^{-1}(\cdot)$ is the inverse operator of $f(\cdot)$.
-By VelocityGAN, only the parameters of $f^{-1}(\cdot)$ need to be trained.
-We can directly map $\mathbf{d}$ into its corresponding $\mathbf{m}$ rather than solving for $\mathbf{m}$ based upon each input seismic wavform and wave equation.
 The overall architecture of VelocityGAN is shown in Fig.~\ref{fig2: whole structure}.
 It consists of an image-to-image generator and a CNN discriminator.
-In the following sections, we discuss the structure of the generator and the discriminator respectively.
+We discuss below the structure of the generator and the discriminator, respectively.